brpandey/vacc/README.md

 > Illustrates simple travel vaccine verification using multiple prover workers to generate proofs
 > and verify them by a verifier without leaking any sensitive personal data

-Suppose that travellers crossing international borders (border control) or getting medical care in a foreign country, need to prove to a service that they have been vaccinated without actually revealing their personal medical secrets.
+Suppose that travellers, crossing international borders (border control) or getting medical care in a foreign country, need to prove to a service that they have been vaccinated without actually revealing their personal medical secrets.
 Every country has their own requirements and recommendations based on their location and may have different health issues for their population.